Eric Bergland: Military career

 Bergland graduated from West Point in 1869, at the top of his class.
 His place on the graduation list would have given him a commission in the Corps of Engineers, but all the billets were full, and he became a second lieutenant in the 5th Artillery.
+Among his classmates who served as general officers were Samuel Escue Tillman, William P. Duvall, Earl Dennison Thomas, and William W. Robinson Jr. Among his prominent classmates who did not attain general's rank were Arthur Sherburne Hardy, John Gregory Bourke, and James Ezekiel Porter.

-While at this regiment, he participated in the 1870 U.S. Army intervention to prevent Fenian raids into Canada.
+While with the 5th Artillery, Bergland participated in the 1870 U.S. Army intervention to prevent Fenian raids into Canada.
 Two years later he was transferred to the Engineers as a first lieutenant.
 Bergland served between 1873 and 1883 several periods at West Point as instructor and professor, only interrupted by three years on Western exploration under George Wheeler, 1875–1878.
 During these three years he travelled over 2,000 miles on mules and on foot, surveying in California, New Mexico, Arizona, Nevada and Colorado.
 Promoted to captain in 1884, he served on a variety of engineering posts in Tennessee, Mississippi, Louisiana, Arkansas, and Texas, as well as company commander, and instructor at the Corp's School of Application.
 The last years of his military career Bergland spent as a lighthouse engineer.
 He was promoted to major in 1895 and retired a year later.
 In his retirement, the family lived in Baltimore.

-Family life
+Personal life

 Bergland married Lucy Scott McFarland in 1878.
 She was a cousin of President Rutherford B. Hayes's wife Lucy Webb Hayes.
 They had four children, John, Eric, William, and Mary Brita.
 Their oldest son, John, became a well-known obstetrician.

+Bergland died on November 3, 1918.
+He was buried in Green Mount Cemetery.